-And whether you think you know exactly what you’re doing, or have absolutely no idea where to start, I’m going to share our tried and true process.
-It makes it incredibly easy to structure your online course and shares all of our insider tips to make sure your course is not only impactful, but thoroughly delightful for your students.
+Whether you think you know exactly what you’re doing, or have absolutely no idea where to start, we’re sharing our tried-and-true process for your course.
+We’ll make it incredibly easy to structure, outline, and create an online course.
+And, we’ll share all of our insider tips to make sure your course is not only impactful but also thoroughly delightful for your students.

-Before we start breaking down our course idea into sections and lectures, know that you should never create all of your content before you sell your course.
+Before we start breaking down our course idea into sections and lessons, know that you should never create all of your content before you sell your course.

-The idea is this, when you sell your course you will start to get feedback from students about your content.
+The idea is this: When you pre-sell your course, you will start to get feedback from students about your content.
 This can be things like if you speak too quickly in videos, if your lighting is off, if your microphone is too soft.
 You’ll also hear good things, like areas where students want to hear more information, or things they love within your course.

 You want to take these suggestions and tailor your remaining content to student wants and needs.

-By doing this, you customize your course to your audience, which can be the difference between providing unparalleled value that students are willing to pay for and a totally bland mediocre review.
+By doing this, you customize your course to your audience.
+This can be the difference between providing unparalleled value that students are willing to pay for and a totally bland mediocre review.

-Well, by creating and selling the first section, you will have more confidence in knowing you can deliver, you know what you need to add and you know about how long and how much effort it will take to finish it.
+Well, by creating and selling the first section, you will have more confidence in knowing you can deliver.
+Therefore, you know what you need to add and you know about how long and how much effort it will take to finish it.

-They believe that if they take your course, they’re going to get a solution to a problem aka they'll experience a change or transformation in what they know.
-Maybe they don’t know Java and their job requires them to learn - you teach them.
-Maybe they don’t know how to paint with watercolors - you teach them.
-Maybe they don’t know how to market their Etsy store - you teach them.
+Maybe they don’t know Java and their job requires them to learn.
+You teach them.
+Perhaps they don’t know how to paint with watercolors.
+You teach them.
+Maybe they don’t know how to market their Etsy store.
+You teach them.

 The key to a good course is that there is a transformation and by the end of the course someone knows something they didn’t before.